ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Upon generating the new group keying material and before starting its distribution, the KDC MUST increment the version number of the group keying material.
 The KDC MUST preserve the current value of the Sender ID of each member in that group.
 The KDC MUST also generate a new Group Identifier (Gid) for the group, and use it as identifier of the new group key provided through the group rekeying and hereafter to Clients (re-)joining the security group (see {{join-response}}).

-The default rekeying scheme is Point-to-point (see {{Section 6.1 of I-D.ietf-ace-key-groupcomm}}), where the KDC individually targets each node to rekey, using the pairwise secure communication association with that node.
+The default rekeying scheme is Point-to-Point (see {{Section 6.1 of I-D.ietf-ace-key-groupcomm}}), where the KDC individually targets each node to rekey, using the pairwise secure communication association with that node.

 If the group rekeying is performed due to one or multiple Clients joining the group as Publishers, then a rekeying message includes the Sender IDs and authentication credentials that those clients are going to use in the group.
 This information is specified by means of the parameters 'creds' and 'peer_identifiers', like done in the Join Response message.
 In the same spirit, the 'peer_roles' parameter MAY be omitted.